 Some of our initiatives under the GPTT Aboriginal and Torres Strait Islander Health Training Strategic Plan are listed below.

-GPTT are currently developing a Reconciliation Action Plan (RAP) to outline GPTT’s vision and commitment to reconciliation in Tasmania.
-GPTT has developed a RAP Working Group as a first step in the in this process.
-The RAP will set out the key actions GPTT will undertake to maintain strong collaborative relationships with Aboriginal and Torres Strait Islander people and to ensure registrars develop the necessary skills to provide respectful, high quality healthcare to Aboriginal people and communities.
+GPTT launched its ‘Reflect’ Reconciliation Action Plan (RAP) in November 2018 to outline our vision and commitment to reconciliation in Tasmania.
+The ‘Reflect’ RAP sets out key actions GPTT is undertaking to maintain strong collaborative relationships with Aboriginal and Torres Strait Islander people and to ensure registrars develop the necessary skills to provide respectful, high quality healthcare to Aboriginal people and communities.

 GPTT’s vision for reconciliation is to continue to expand capacity, increase activity and improve the quality of general practice services provided to Aboriginal and Torres Strait Islander people across all health settings.
 The GPTT Reflect Reconciliation Action Plan provides framework to support this vision.
-The GPTT Reflect Reconciliation Action Plan, endorsed by Reconciliation Australia includes a range of strategies and measurable targets that allow us to develop respectful relationships within the Aboriginal community.
+Alongside the ongoing implementation and monitoring of the ‘Reflect’ RAP, GPTT is currently working in collaboration with the Tasmanian Aboriginal Centre to develop the next ‘Innovate’ RAP.

 Aboriginal and Torres Strait Islander health is an important aspect of the GPTT training program, and experience in this area is key to becoming clinically and culturally competent.

 Aboriginal and Torres Strait Islander health training is delivered throughout the GPTT training program.
 This training meets the requirements of the Aboriginal and Torres Strait Islander Health Curriculum Statement, as contained in the Australian College of Rural and Remote Medicine (ACRRM) and Royal Australian College of General Practice (RACGP) curricula.
-From 2018 onwards, the GPTT Aboriginal health training requirements include either attendance at the Aboriginal Cultural Camp OR satisfying the following three components:
+To meet these requirements GPTT provides two options which have been accredited through the RACGP and ACRRM and meet the PIP and Closing the Gap requirements

 The Camp provides a truly immersive experience for registrars to learn more about Tasmanian Aboriginal history, experience and culture.
 Aimed at increasing the skills and knowledge of attendees by uniquely experiencing Tasmanian Aboriginal culture, the Camp provides a range of activities, including walks with Aboriginal guides that cover ancient sites, fire management practice, local plants and animals, and cultural learning activities such as weaving with grasses.